UoB-COMSM0166/2025-group-19/README.md

   <b>Figure 11</b><br>
   <i>Final Class Diagram</i><br>
 </p>
-The above 2 class diagrams show how our design evolved as game complexity increased and new features were added.
+Having adopted Agile methodology in managing our workflow, continuous changes were made throughout the development lifecycle in response to new ideas or user feedback.
+As a result, our eventual codebase differed greatly from what we initially envisioned.
-We used Agile methodology to manage the development lifecycle, promoting continuous delivery, rapid iteration, and strong team collaboration.
-We tracked work using ZenHub, organised sprints, and monitored progress through detailed issue tracking.
+The difference between the two class diagrams above thus visualise how our design evolved in light of increasing game complexity and the addition of new features.

 ---
 # Implementation
 Before starting development, we first had to learn how to use the p5.js programming language and get comfortable with object-oriented programming (OOP) to structure our game effectively.
 In the process of designing and planning the implementation, we anticipated several challenges that we thought would be major obstacles.
 However, once we started coding, these concerns turned out to be less problematic than expected.
 Instead, we encountered unexpected challenges in other areas.
 The following sections outline both the anticipated and unforeseen challenges we faced during development and how we addressed them.

 ## Anticipated Challenges
-Before the development stage, we predicted several challenges:
+Ahead of the development stage, we predicted several challenges:
 * **Ball Physics**: We were uncertain whether implementing realistic ball behaviour upon collision, including angle and speed adjustments, would be difficult or require advanced physics knowledge.
 * **Difficulty Balancing**: Various factors could influence the game's difficulty, such as ball speed, block patterns, black hole positioning, and the drop rate of power-ups.
 Managing these to create a balanced experience seemed challenging.  <br/>